 Prosperity — 11/20

 The prosperity rating of 11: The good Jackson did for American prosperity is almost evenly matched by the bad.
 Vetoing the National Bank was the best thing he ever did, and for decades the American people would be better off for it.
 He did it for horrible reasons, but at least he did it.
-10 points for that.
-Jackson was also the only president in history who balanced the federal budget to the point that there was no national debt at all, and while that was very short-lived (for about a year), he deserves credit for making it happen; thus an extra point I throw him.
+Jackson was also the only president in history who balanced the federal budget to the point that there was no national debt at all, and while that was very short-lived (for about a year), he deserves credit for making it happen.
 On the bad side, his outrageous Bank war with Nicolas Biddle and his specie circular were the primary causes of the Panic of 1837.

-The liberty rating of 4: His treatment of the Indians is the hugest blot on his liberty record.
+The liberty rating of 2: His treatment of the Indians goes a long way to torpedoing his liberty record.
 While Jackson was perfectly willing to send troops to South Carolina to suppress their nullification of the tariff law (his legal prerogative, but something he shouldn’t have done IMO, since it violated the spirit of liberty enshrined in American tradition), he did not send troops to protect Indians from whites when Georgia nullified a federal treaty that did not pertain to their jurisdiction (his legal obligation, and something the Supreme Court required him to do).
-His contribution to the democratic model of government is a mixed bag.
-On the one hand, the elitism of the previous John Quincy Adams regime needed a whacking.
-But not with the stick of pseudo-democracy that camouflaged a dictatorship.
-Still, Jackson deserves a measure of credit for laying the seeds of egalitarian politics that could be (and was) later improved.
-4 points for that.
+His contribution to the democratic model of government, based on rank populism, camouflaged a dictatorship.
+Under Jackson, voting became plurality based, which meant that third party and independent candidates could rob a real winner from their victory.
+Because of that, America got two bad presidents (Polk and Cleveland) and two utterly catastrophic ones (Wilson and W. Bush).
+I allow him 2 points for his whack against elitism, but no more than than, because his model of “democracy” was so inherently rank and populist.

 However, Jackson was not the worst president.
 He was among the worst, but the very worst was Woodrow Wilson.
 But while Wilson had the worst presidential record, he was not as dangerous as Jackson.
 There are bad presidents who were at least humble (though Wilson wasn’t even one of these), and I often imagine, vainly perhaps, that if they had lived to see the catastrophic impact of their presidency and were asked if they had regrets, that they would have admitted their offenses and disasters.
 We know what Jackson said.
 All he regretted was that he didn’t shoot Henry Clay and hang John Calhoun.
 If given a chance to do things over, other presidents might have improved on themselves; Jackson would have probably done worse.